aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-16-x-x/public-api-changes-in-aspose-words-16-1-0/_index.md

 ### A New Feature Added to Control Global Mail Merge Events

 We have added the **IMailMergeCallback** interface and **MailMerge.MailMergeCallback** property.
-This allows to respond to different global mail merge events.
+This enables to respond to different global mail merge events.
 Currently it supports a single event, **TagsReplaced**, which is fired when mustache fields are replaced with merge fields but not yet merged.
 In the future we may consider introducing other events.

 **C#**